Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Drawbacks of the Above Implementation:

-The above implementation works as expected, which we have seen in our previous article.
+As we saw in our previous article, the above implementation works as expected.
 However, the drawback is that the database access code (i.e., creating the DbContext object, writing the queries, manipulating the data, persisting the changes to the database, etc.) is embedded directly inside the controller action methods.
 This design or implementation can cause Code Duplication, and further, we need to change the controller even if we make a small change in the data access logic.

 For example, if the application modifies employee information from two controllers, each controller will repeat the same data access code.
 Future modifications must also be done at two places, i.e., the two controllers where we write the same data access code.